nikhil-prabhu/gogradle/README.md

 # gogradle

-Ubuntu-based Docker image with Go and Gradle preinstalled.
+Debian-based Docker image with Go and Gradle preinstalled.